karoshalex0873/EmoGrow-app/README.md

 # EmoGrow-app
-# An applictaion for social-emotional learnig by django and bootstrap
+# An applictaion for social-emotional Learning by django and bootstrap